01 of 14

 Floating Double Vanity With Vessel Sinks

-Just as with the vanity with open shelves, a floating vanity, like in this example from Ligneous Designs via Houzz, looks light and airy.
-Of course, the cream/slate contrasts makes the vanity seem like a cloud floating above a lake.
+Just as with a vanity with open shelves, a floating vanity, like in this example from Ligneous Designs via Houzz, looks light and airy.
+Enhancing the effect, the cream/slate contrast makes the vanity seem like a cloud floating above a lake.
 Rounded vessel sinks balance the straight, sharp angles of the mirrors above.Continue to 9 of 14 below.

 09 of 14